EmaroLab/catkin_workspace_SOFAR_semantic_slam/src/Module1/readme.md

  <img src="module1_architecture.png"/>
 </p>

- The *gb_miro* node subscribes to '/actual_pose'  and 'module_5' topics to obtain the chosen navigation modality, MiRo's actual and goal position, than computes the distance, the steering angle and sets the velocities in order to publish a message of type platform_control on '/gb' topic.
+ The *gb_miro* node subscribes to '/actual_pose' topic of Module 2 and '/goal_position' topic of Module 5 to obtain MiRo's actual and goal position, than computes the distance, the steering angle and sets the velocities in order to publish a message of type platform_control on '/gb' topic.
+When the goal is reached a '1' is published on '/goal_reached' topic.

  The *oab_miro* node subscribes to '/platform/sensors' topic to detect the presence of an obstacle using sonar, and it publishes a message of type platform_control that contains MiRo's body velocities on '/oab' topic.

- The *switching_behaviour* node subscribes to both '/gb' and '/oab' topics that correspond to the two different behaviours.
+ The *switching_behaviour* node subscribes to '/modalities' topic of Module 5 to obtain the chosen navigation modality, to both '/gb' and '/oab' topics that correspond to the two different behaviours and to 'platform/sensors' to check sonar value.
- Depending on the presence (or not) of an obstacle, it selects which behaviour the robot should perform and it publishes a message of type platform_control containing the velocities to the topic '/platform/control'.
+ If the autonomous modality has been chosen, depending on the presence (or not) of an obstacle, it selects which behaviour the robot should perform and it publishes a message of type platform_control containing the velocities to the topic '/platform/control'.

- The *joy_miro* node subscibes to '/joy' topic to read data from the joystick and convert them into Twist commands, and it publishes a Twist message that contains MiRo's body velocities on '/control/cmd_vel' topic.
+ The *joy_miro* node subscibes to '/modalities' topic of Module 5 to obtain the chosen navigation modality and to '/joy' topic to read data from the joystick.
+If the manual modality has been chosen, it converts the data into Twist commands, and it publishes a Twist message that contains MiRo's body velocities on '/control/cmd_vel' topic.

+The *module_5* node is a temporary node that simulates the behaviour of Module 5.
+It asks to the user to chose a modality of navigation: if he chooses the autonomous one a '0' is published on '/modalities' topic, if instead he chooses the manual one a '1' is published on the same topic.
+Moreover it asks to the user a desired goal position that is published on '/goal_position' topic as a Pose2D message.

  Our project aims to obtain a total scalability, in order to improve or replace each module without modifying any of the others.
 This way new behaviours can be easily added.